isomerpages/moe-fairfieldsec/_parents/School Rules.md

 ##### I. SCHOOL UNIFORM

-*   Students are to wear the prescribed school uniform for all school activities.
-No modification to the uniform is allowed.
+*   Students are to wear the prescribed school uniform and modification to the uniform is not allowed.
 Boys are only allowed to alter the length of the pants so that it covers the ankles.
 *   The uniform must be worn with the school badge, name tag and CCA collar badge at all times.
 *   When the school tie is worn, it must be pulled up to the collar.
 *   When track shoes are worn, 70% of it must be white in colour, while 30% can consist of any
 *   composition of blue, grey and black colours.
 No other colours are allowed.
 Shoelaces must be visible and white in colour.
-*   No other track shoes (e,g. slip-ons, high cut basketball shoes etc.) are allowed during the school term or school holidays.
+*   No other track shoes (e.g. slip-ons, high cut basketball shoes etc.) are allowed during the school term.
+Students are allowed to bring special shoes to change into for CCA training.
-*   Students are allowed to bring special shoes to change into for CCA training.
+*   During the school holidays, students can come to school in shoes that are appropriate for their CCAs.
 *   If a student cannot wear shoes for any special reason, supporting medical documents must be given to the form teacher to explain the situation.
 *   Only white-based socks are allowed and they should cover the ankles.